runekaagaard/django-admin-flexselect/README.markdown

 6) Add the JQuery plugin http://jquery.malsup.com/form/ to your site.

+7) Optionally JqueryUI can be added.
+If it is, the background color of dependent fields will fade from orange to white when one of their trigger fields are changed.
+Get it at http://jqueryui.com/download.

 7) Add the "flexselect/media/flexselect/js/flexselect.js" script to your site.

 ## Usage ##